Julie789/Team3Inquisitors/ProjectWorkPlan.md

 * The client's organization and its mission and goals - Connor McCoy will be contributing in understanding the organization.
 * The research questions we plan to focus on and why they matter - Equal contribution from Connor McCoy, Julie Sunny and Swetha Byluppala.
 * The study organism or phenomenon - Swetha Byluppala will contribute in understanding the study organism which is Scallops.
 * The kind of decisions, interventions, or actions that analysis results could support (e.g., management actions, advocacy for policy changes, etc.) - Julie Sunny will contribute in listing out possible outcomes that the analysis results could support.

+As the roles of the Proof Reader are alternating, Swetha Byluppala fullfilled the role of Proof Reader for the Project Work Plan.

 ### COMMUNICATION AGREEMENT :
 In the interest of ensuring continuous flow of information and transparency, the team adheres to the following procedures.